Correcting Traction Loss: Understeer and Oversteer Recovery for DriversUpdated Dec. 25, 2020

 When rear tires lose traction the back end of your vehicle will swing out and move forwards.
-If corrective measures are not taken quickly, the car will continue to rotate until it is traveling backwards.
+If corrective measures are not taken quickly, the car will continue to rotate until it is traveling backward.
 At this point, coming to a complete stop is your only option.

-- Ensure your rear tires have the same tread-depth as your front tires, or greater tread-depth.
+- Ensure your rear tires have the same tread-depth as your front tires or greater tread-depth.

 - If you only buy two new tires at a time, use them to replace the tires on your rear axle.